Mission to Horatius: Production

 The first works of fiction based in the Star Trek universe were the Star Trek comic books, which began publication in 1967.
 These were followed the same year by short story adaptations of the episodes of Star Trek published by Bantam Books and written by James Blish.
-Mission to Horatius became the first original fiction published in novel form based on the Star Trek series when it was published in hardcover by Whitman in 1968, and the only original novel to be published while the original Star Trek was still being broadcast.
+Mission to Horatius became the first original fiction published in novel form based on the Star Trek series when it was published in hardcover by Whitman in 1968, and the only novel to be published while Star Trek was still being broadcast.
 It was written by Mack Reynolds, and illustrated by Sparky Moore.

 Issues with the novel were first raised with the producers of the television show by John Meredyth Lucas, who contacted both Desilu Business Affairs and Gene Roddenberry, warning them that the novel was "not technically in bad taste, but is extremely dull, and even considering the juvenile market, badly written".
 He added that it contained several inaccuracies including describing Vulcans as Vulcanians, and an issue with Spock quoting poetry.
-There were concerns that Sulu had been described as a "bland faced, small oriental" and that Uhura was called a "negress" and sings a spiritual.
-Roddenberry wrote of his concern with the project on November 14, 1967, to Desilu Business Affairs, saying that he agreed with Lucas' comments, and that Star Trek "is a valuable property worth protecting and I personally would rather blow a deal like this than see the property harmed."
+There were concerns that Sulu had been described as a "bland faced, small oriental" and Uhura was called a "negress" and sings a spiritual.
+Roddenberry wrote of his concern with the project on November 14, 1967, to Desilu Business Affairs, saying he agreed with Lucas' comments, and that Star Trek "is a valuable property worth protecting and I personally would rather blow a deal like this than see the property harmed."
 Despite corrections, Roddenberry wrote a five-page dissection of Mission to Horatius describing what he felt was wrong with the novel.

 The first original Star Trek novel for adults, Spock Must Die!, was not published until February 1970.
-While Whitman did not publish any other Star Trek novels, it did publish a range of coloring books based on the series.
+While Whitman did not publish any other Star Trek novels, it did publish coloring books based on the series.
 Mission to Horatius was reprinted as a facsimile edition by Pocket Books in February 1999 to ostensibly celebrate the publisher's 20th anniversary as a Star Trek licensee.
-Editor John J. Ordover stated, when interviewed for Jeff Ayers' Voyages of Imagination, that it was reprinted for fun, and that when pitched he had explained that Paramount Studios held the rights to the book as Whitman had gone out of business.
+Editor John J. Ordover stated, when interviewed for Jeff Ayers' Voyages of Imagination, that it was reprinted for fun, and when pitched, he had explained Paramount Studios held the rights to the book as Whitman had gone out of business.
 He added "It was selling for $50 at conventions.
 So why not do a reissue?
 It was the first Star Trek novel ever done and the first one I read."
 Pocket Books bought a second-hand copy from science fiction author Dayton Ward to complete the reproduction.

 Reviews

-Most reviews are lukewarm although criticism of plot developments or characterizations are usually muted by an acknowledgment the book was aimed at younger readers.
+Most reviews are mediocre although criticism of plot developments or characterizations are usually muted by an acknowledgment of the book being aimed at younger readers.